 The value of contingent liabilities was reduced from USD 4,852 million as at 31 December 2013 to USD 4,601 million as at 31 December 2014.
-During the second half of 2014, a significant number of the new funding model concept notes have been submitted and then reviewed by the Technical Review Panel (TRP) and Grant Approval Committee (GAC).
+During the second half of 2014, a significant number of the new funding model concept notes have been submitted and then reviewed by Technical Review Panel (TRP) and Grants Approval

+Committee (GAC).
 The cumulative value of the grants signed but not committed as at 31 December 2014 is USD 3,243 million which is a reduction of 16 percent when compared with the 2013 closing balance of grants signed but not committed.

 Since the implementation of the grant automation processes under the Finance Step-Up project, the process of grant closures and de-commitment of unutilized grant funds has been improved and aligned to the Amended and Restated Comprehensive Funding Policy.
+As at 31 December 2014 no grant commitments were past due their current implementation period.